San Francisco Bay Wildlife

 Between mid-December and April is the time when the Gray Whales (Eschrichtius robustus) are seen on their annual migration, on the West coast, between their Arctic feeding grounds and their breeding grounds in Baja California.
 They migrate South in December/January.
 They travel North in March/April, when mothers with calves can often be seen.
 Gray Whales can be seen quite easily on whale-watching trips.

 In summer and fall you get to see Humpback Whales and Blue Whales.
 The Blue Whale is the largest animal that ever lived on earth (larger than the dinosaurs).
-Occasionally there are Orca (Killer) Whales, Minke Whales, and Fin Whales.
+Orca (Killer) Whales are being sighted every year.
+Occasionally there are Minke Whales, and Fin Whales.

 You also get to see a wide variety of sea birds, dolphins and other marine life.
 You almost always get to see California Sea Lions.
 At Monterey there are Sea Otters.
 The dolphin family sightings may include Northern Right Whale Dolphin, Risso's Dolphin, Pacific White-Sided Dolphin, Harbor Porpoise, Dalls Porpoise.
 Blue Sharks and Leatherback Sea Turtles are sighted.